 According to our statements in the previous chapter, real property liens represent the major portion of our eligible collateral.
 However, risk concentrations are minimised through diversification by countries and types of property.

-The qualitative and quantitative processes to assess and control risk concentrations are described in the chapter "Management of credit risks" (page 46 et seqq).
+The qualitative and quantitative processes to assess and control risk concentrations are described in the chapter "Management of credit risks" (pages 41 et seqq.).

 Netting framework agreements